mcarrera/pokedex/README.md

 /api/Pokemon/translated/{name}: Returns a Pokemon with translated description and additional info.

-which can be tested with curl
+They can be tested with curl

 ```bash
 curl --location 'https://localhost:7040/api/Pokemon/mewtwo'